lolosp/laurespake/content/about/main/index.md

 show_intro: true
 intro: |

   Welcome!
 I am a biological anthropologist studying children.
-I am primarily interested in understanding how variation in child outcomes arises, particularly in physical growth and development.
-Beyond this focus, my research program also covers broader topics across forensic anthropology, evolutionary anthropology, and ethical practices in anthropology.
+I am primarily interested in understanding how variation in child outcomes arises, particularly in terms of physical growth and development.
+Beyond this, my research program also covers broader topics across forensic anthropology, evolutionary anthropology, and ethical practices in anthropology.
+My work integrates studies of past and contemporary populations to better understand the full range of human variation.
 I have worked with diverse types of data including: dry bones, CT scans, historical records, surveys, focus group discussions, and more.
 Currently, I am  expanding my portfolio to include immune and endocrine biomarkers.
   <br><br>
   My training is as an osteologist and forensic anthropologist, specializing in juvenile osteology.
 As a forensic anthropologist, I have worked for the BC Coroner's Service and the Royal Canadian Mounted police both in the field and in the lab.
   <br><br>